lucidworks/fusion-search-solarium/HOW.md

 - [examples/1.1-check-solarium-and-ping.php](examples/1.1-check-solarium-and-ping.php) which makes a ping request.

 You can try any of the other examples as well.

+**Note**: You will need to have a HTTP Server (like Apache2) configured to your project's root directory to run the PHP examples.

 ### Client Workflow